mersdev/auto-pull-request-v1/README.md

 ## Environment Variables

-The extension requires the following environment variables to be set in your `.env` file:
+The extension requires the following environment variables in your `.env` file:

 ```env
 # Required
 GEMINI_API_KEY=your_gemini_api_key_here

 ```

-### Environment Variables Description

-- `GEMINI_API_KEY`: Your Google Gemini AI API key (required)

 ## Usage